Association measures for interval variables: Analysis of datasets

 \section{Analysis of datasets}

-In this section, we explore two datasets to illustrate the concepts and results derived previously.
-The first dataset is the iris data, which corresponds to four different characteristics of flowers from three different species.
+In this section, we explore four datasets to illustrate the concepts and results derived previously.
+The first dataset is the Iris data, which corresponds to four different characteristics of flowers from three different species.
 The observations are artificially grouped by location, which defines, together with the species, the macro-data object to be studied.
-The second dataset corresponds to one year monthly credit card expenses of five different types, for which both the micro- and macro-data are available.